casangi/casadocs/docs/_files/imaging/synthesis-imaging/wide-band-imaging.rst

       The signal-to-noise ratio of the source must also be considered when choosing nterms.
-Note that the Taylor polynomial is in I vs
+Note that the Taylor polynomial is in I vs :math:`\nu` space.
-      $\nu$ space.
 This means that even for a pure power law, one may need nterms=3 or 4 in order to properly fit the data if there is adequate signal to see more spectral variation than a straight line.
 One should avoid trying to fit a high-order polynomial to low signal-to-noise data.